loopbackio/loopback-next/docs/site/Loopback-component-authentication.md

 This document describes the details of the LoopBack 4 `Authentication` component from the `@loopback/authentication` package.

+{% include note.html content="
+If you just want to get started with authentication quickly, please see the minimalist [session tokens tutorial](tutorials/authentication/Quick-Authentication-Tutorial-Session-Tokens.md) or the complete [JSON Web Tokens tutorial](tutorials/authentication/Authentication-Tutorial.md).
+" %}

 Here is a **high level** overview of the authentication component.

 ![authentication_overview_highlevel](./imgs/authentication_overview_highlevel.png)